quchen/quchen.github.io/README.md

 ## No formal education: Programming and computer science

 I have no formal education in dealing with computers, programming and what have you.
-What I do have is a keen interest in it since around age 14, which lead me to a long path of self-education over the years.
+What I do have is a keen interest in it since around age 14, which led me to a long path of self-education over the years.
 More about this can be found in the »hobbies« section.